hybridgroup/cylon-opencv/README.md

 ## Installing OpenCV and Connecting

 In order to use OpenCV you first need to install it and make sure it is working correctly on your computer.

-You can follow the tutorials here to install in your particular OS:
+You can follow the tutorials in the OpenCV site to install it in your particular OS:

 [How to install OpenCV](http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction)